 In addition to courses in the basic and intermediate Spanish language/cultures sequence, Prof. Henager teaches a wide range of courses in the advanced literatures and cultural studies curriculum.
 Many of the advanced courses he teaches are related in some form to his primary interests in contemporary Spanish American narrative, popular culture in literature, and literary representations of transculturation.
-His current research focuses on the roles literature and journalism play in Latin America in modifying meanings associated with imported US cultural products, especially baseball.
+His current research focuses on Spanish-language fiction set in the U.S. Midwest and on the roles literature and journalism play in Latin America in modifying meanings associated with imported U.S. cultural products, especially baseball.

 “Batazo a campo izquierdo: Un estudio del béisbol en las letras nicaragüenses.”
 Intersecciones: Abordajes de lo popular en América Latina.
 Nos.
 74-75 (2008).

 1992, A.M.
 University of Illinois Urbana-Champaign, Hispanic Literatures

 1989, B.A.
 Rhodes College, Spanish